-Friends Forever by Shannon Hale and LeUyen Pham– As always, LeUyen Pham’s illustrations are excellent and provide a distinctive touch to the page, giving Hale’s work its fullest expression.
-Despite being the third novel in a series, The novel “Friends Forever” may read this one independently.
+Friends Forever by Shannon Hale and LeUyen Pham– As always, LeUyen Pham’s illustrations are excellent as she provides a distinctive touch to the page, giving Hale’s work its fullest expression.
+Despite being the third novel in a series, “Friends Forever” can be read independently.
 This novel is artfully written with a lot of heart about middle school, uncertainties, and coping with an undiscovered illness.

-Once more, the narration of Hale and the artwork of Pham cut to the heart of adolescent grief and happiness.
+Once more, the narration of Hale and the artwork of Pham cuts to the heart of adolescent grief and happiness.
 Shannon’s quest toward self-actualization is skillfully presented through magazine cover graphics with ambitious yet anxiety-inducing headlines, which juxtapose her often harsh realities with her idealized daydreams.
-This book, like its predecessors, provides an achingly real account of growing up with mental health issues.
+Like its predecessors, it provides an achingly real account of growing up with mental health issues.

-This book, “Friends Forever by Shannon Hale,” which was artfully written, discusses how challenging middle school may be.
+“Friends Forever by Shannon Hale,” which was artfully written, discusses how challenging middle school can be.
 Being a sensitive child, Shannon frequently receives unfair treatment from others around her, even adults.
 Her parents genuinely care about her, but they don’t always comprehend some of her plans, like wanting to contact a casting agent, go horribly wrong.
-The book also has a lot to say about self-actualization and body image.
+It also has a lot to say about self-actualization and body image.

-Sounds amazing already.
-But don’t leave just yet, as the real fun is ahead!
-Keep on reading to learn all you need to know about this book.
+Sounds amazing already right.
+But don’t leave just yet, as the real fun isn’t just this!
+Keep on reading to know more.

 Friends Forever by Shannon Hale | Book Review